sourcegraph/handbook/content/engineering/distribution/observability/monitoring_pillars.md

 Our monitoring infrastructure _forces_ you to declare at least a _Warning_ alert.
 It's OK if this is flaky, or even if it fires when something is not wrong.

 The point is _you have to give a best-guess at what a bad or good value looks like because you are the only one who can answer that question._ Otherwise, the information you are 'monitoring' cannot be interpreted by anyone else and is inherently useless to anyone except you: it should not exist in a dashboard then.

+See also ["the difference between Warning and Critical alerts"](https://docs.sourcegraph.com/admin/observability/alerting_custom_consumption#the-difference-between-critical-and-warning-alerts) for how we communicate this to site admins.

 #### What you should do instead